Drunken Clams Recipe

 These drunken clams and sausage are paired with white wine, chicken stock, fennel and just a touch of cream.
 Perfect when served with crusty bread.

-This dish is packed full of clams, spicy Italian sausage, shallots, fennel, white wine, chicken stock and just a touch of cream.
-The broth is soup like and is perfect for sopping up with a big hunk of crusty bread.
+This dish is packed full of clams, spicy Italian sausage, shallots, fennel, white wine, chicken stock, and just a touch of cream.
+The broth is soup-like and perfect for sopping up with a big hunk of crusty bread.

-I made this dish in the afternoon and for lunch I found myself eating it over top the stove.
-I plucked little clams out of their shells and used my bread to sop up any remaining broth in the pot.
-It was the type of lunch I wish I had time for every single day.
+I made this dish in the afternoon, and for lunch, I found myself eating it over the stove.
+I plucked little clams from their shells and used my bread to sop up any remaining broth in the pot.
+It was the type of lunch I wish I had time for daily.

-I have made clams in the past (linguine alle vongole and beer steamed clams) but have never made them in a way that reminds me of comfort and cool weather.
-The only way this dish could be better is if I had a fire place to eat it next too.
+I have made clams (linguine alle vongole and beer steamed clams) but have never made them in a way that reminds me of comfort and cool weather.
+The only way this dish could be better is if I had a fireplace to eat it next to.

 clams + fennel + sausage + white wine = love